How Might Consciousness In The Universe Be Structured?

 Human intellect divides up the world or universe into what we think of as “in here,” and what we think of as “out there.”
 Is there really a line of demarcation, a delineation of the difference between the two regimes?

-Our Universe is the pattern formed rigidly in memory by single cells or groupings of them (the neurons).
-If we are seeing people (we’re not blind), when we open our eyes, we not only see shapes and colors and shadings, but the interpretations, the understood meanings of such.
-There may be other less likely things to see, but our visual cortex hasn’t had the opportunity to sample and interpret such into memory.
+Our Universe seems to consist of patterns formed in memory by single cells or groupings of them (the neurons).
+If we are seeing people, when we open our eyes, we not only register shapes and colors and shadings, but the interpretations and meanings of such.
+There may be other less likely things to detect, but our visual cortex hasn’t had the opportunity to sample and interpret such into memory.

-The Universe, that all of us attempt to interpret, lies in a roiling turbulence beneath, and it’s everywhere, below and around, many times outside our explanations of its behavior.
+The Universe, that all of us attempt to interpret, lies in a roiling turbulence beneath (of enfolded pattern).
+It exists everywhere, many times outside our explanations of its behavior.

 Here I’m going to briefly, I hope, describe the ways The Universe might be structured so as to allow us a path to understanding our own deaths.
 I know this isn’t a very optimistic topic for one who writes HEA (happily ever after) novels.
 But the problem of death has been important to me since I was around nine and discovered that I too was in its crosshairs.

-Today, after all my thinking on the subject, I wonder, if I think of The Universe as structured in a continuous way (the way it appears to us most of the time) then will our path to “life after death” be any different than if we think of The Universe as structured in a discontinuous way (only impinging on our awareness from a less to more complex states)?
+Today, after all my thinking on the subject, I wonder, if I think of The Universe as structured in a continuous way (the way it appears to us most of the time) then will our path to “life after death” be any different than if we think of The Universe as structured in a discontinuous way (only impinging sporadically and out of sequence)?
 With an assumption of discontinuity, might our complex brains function to add continuity as we randomly sample from a set of incoming thoughts and ideas (See: The Incoming)).

 If discontinuity of The Universe were a reality, then how might this be accomplished and what does it have to do with THE EXPERIMENT?